RabidOwlbear/osr-helper/README.md

 ### Custom Lights

+##### OSE and Hyperborea systems:
 Custom light sources can be created by checking the **Enable Light Item Settings Config.** setting in the ose helper module settings.
 This setting will add a wrench icon to item display for any item with a "Light" tag applied to it in the characters inventory.
 (The tag needs to be capitalized in order to function correctly.)
+Note: this feature will be phased out in future versions, and is not available in all systems.

 The wrench icon (number 1. in image below) will also be added to the header of the item details window, allowing for lights to be configured from the item sidebar tab, or inside compendiums.